AshleyPoole/ssllabs-api-wrapper/README.md

 public Endpoint GetEndpointData(string host, string s, FromCache fromCache)
 ```

-The wrapper also contains an overloaded GetEndpointDetail method which only requires the host and s parameter.
+The wrapper also contains an overloaded GetEndpointData method which only requires the host and s parameter.
 Internal is uses FromCache.Off.
 ```C#
 public Endpoint GetEndpointData(string host, string s)
 ```